God, With, Us: Incarnation in Three Soundbites

 - I. Incarnation summed up: "Jesus is Lord."

-The apostles' collective discovery process yields this conviction, implying that
+The apostles' collective discovery process yields the conviction that Jesus is Lord, implying that

 - 1. Jesus is fully human.